NethServer/dev/developer-manual/development_process.rst

 * Finally, clears the *Assignee*.

-If the issue is not valid, it must be closed using the **invalid** label. and adding the reason inside the description like *duplicate* or *wontfix*.
+If the issue is not valid, it must be closed using the **invalid** label.
+A comment must convey the reason why it is invalid, like *duplicate of (URL of issue)*, *wontfix because ...".

 .. _qa-section: